JohnComonitski/SoccerAPI/README.md

    stat = haaland.statistic("shots")
    ```

-   > Collects Erling Haaland's number of shots this season.
+   In this example we collect Erling Haaland's number of shots this season.

 ## License